ajanaliz/SA/README.md

 # SA
-solving the famouse TSP problem using the Simulated Anealing algorithm
+solving the famous TSP problem using the Simulated Anealing algorithm